TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/011 Non-nullable Single-Valued ValueObject.md

         "someValue",
         propBuilder =>
         {
-            propBuilder.Property(vo => vo.Value);
+            propBuilder.Property(vo => vo.Value)
+                    .HasColumnName("value");
         }
     );
 }
 ```

 This method receives an `EntityTypeBuilder` for `EntityN`, i.e. a class used to configure EntityN.
-Just like previous.
+Just like previous examples.

 First, we must define the primary key, as always.

 Then the interesting part:\
 Line 5: We say EntityN has a "Complex Property", of type `<ValueObjectN>`.
 This method takes two arguments.\
 Line 6: The first argument, is the name of the field variable.\
-Line 7-9: this is a PropertyBuilder, i.e. a class used to configure a property.
+Line 7-10: The second argument is a function.
+Here is a PropertyBuilder, i.e. a class used to configure a property.
 We say here the complex type of type ValueObjectN has a property called `Value`.
 We have to be explicit because the property Value on ValueObjectN does not have a `set;`.
-Therefore we must explicitly point EFC to this property.
+Therefore we must explicitly point EFC to this property.\
+Line 10: The name of the column in the database is a combination of the property name on EntityN and the property name on ValueObjectN: "someValue_Value".
+This line here renames the column name to something more meaningful.
+Pick a name which makes sense, when you just look at the database table.
+Is it a PhoneNumber?
+FirstName?
+Email?

 What happens when we use complex type?
 The value object is "flattened" onto the entity.
 Instead of the entity having a reference to a value in a separate table, which would be the case if the value object was treated like an entity,